 - b.
 Duty to mitigate: The permittee shall take all reasonable steps to prevent or minimize any biosolids use or disposal which has a likelihood of adversely affecting human health or the environment. - c.
 No biosolids shall be allowed to enter wetlands or other waters of the United States. - d.
 Biosolids treatment, storage, use, or disposal shall not contaminate groundwater. - e.
-Biosolids treatment, storage, use, or disposal shall not create a nuisance such as objectionable odors or flies. - f.
+Biosolids treatment, storage, use, or disposal shall not create a nuisance such as objectionable odors or flies.

+- f.
 The permittee shall assure that haulers transporting biosolids off site for treatment, storage, use, or disposal take all necessary measures to keep the biosolids contained.
 All haulers must have spill clean-up procedures.
 Trucks hauling biosolids that are not classified as Class A, as defined at 40 CFR 503.32(a), shall be cleaned as necessary after loading and after unloading so as to have no biosolids on the exterior of the truck body or wheels.
 Trucks hauling biosolids that are not Class A shall be tarped.
-Trucks hauling biosolids that are not Class A may not be used for hauling food or feed crops after unloading the biosolids, unless the permittee submits, for EPA approval, a hauling description of how trucks will be thoroughly cleaned prior to adding food or feed.

-- g.
-If biosolids are stored over two years from the time they are generated, then the permittee must ensure compliance with all surface disposal requirements under 40 CFR 503, Subpart C, or must submit a written notification to EPA with the information under 40 CFR 503.20(b) demonstrating the need for longer temporary storage.
+Trucks hauling biosolids that are not Class A may not be used for hauling food or feed crops after unloading the biosolids, unless the permittee submits, for EPA approval, a hauling description of how trucks will be thoroughly cleaned prior to adding food or feed. - g.
+If biosolids are stored over two years from the time they are generated, then the permittee must ensure compliance with all surface disposal requirements under 40 CFR 503, Subpart C, or must submit a written notification to EPA and Guam EPA with the information under 40 CFR 503.20(b) demonstrating the need for longer temporary storage.
 During temporary storage (of any length of time) for biosolids that are not Class A, whether on the facility site or off-site, adequate procedures must be taken to restrict public access and access by domestic animals. - h.
 Any biosolids treatment, disposal, or storage site shall have facilities adequate to: divert surface runoff from adjacent areas, protect the site boundaries from erosion, and prevent any conditions that would cause drainage from the materials at the site to escape from the site.
-Adequate protection is defined as protection from at least a 100-year storm event and from the highest tidal stage that may occur. - i.
-There shall be adequate screening at the treatment plant headworks and/or at the biosolids treatment units to ensure that all pieces of metal, plastic, glass, and other inert objects with a diameter greater than 3/8" are removed.
+Adequate protection is defined as protection from at least a 100-year storm event and from the highest tidal stage that may occur.